-- Qualifying equity offerings on the Monday, Tuesday or Wednesday of the final week of the Russell reconstitution period will enter the indexes at this year’s reconstitution effective Monday, July 1.
-Equity offerings on Thursday or Friday of that week will not be eligible to enter at reconstitution.
+- Qualifying equity offerings on the Tuesday, Wednesday, Thursday or Friday of the final week of the Russell reconstitution period will enter the indexes at this year’s reconstitution effective Monday, June 29.

-FTSE Russell index expertise and products are used by institutional and retail investors globally and more than $16 trillion is currently benchmarked to its indexes, including $9 trillion benchmarked to the Russell US Equity Indexes*.
-A full summary of planned updates along with background information on Russell Reconstitution can be found on the reconstitution home page on ftserussell.com.
+FTSE Russell index expertise and products are used by institutional and retail investors globally and more than $15 trillion is currently benchmarked to its indexes, including approximately $9 trillion benchmarked to the Russell US Equity Indexes.
+A full summary of planned updates along with background information can be found on the Russell Reconstitution page.